Duodecimal

 The number twelve, a superior highly composite number, is the smallest number with four non-trivial factors (2, 3, 4, 6), and the smallest to include as factors all four numbers (1 to 4) within the subitizing range, and the smallest abundant number.
 All multiples of reciprocals of 3-smooth numbers (a/2^{b}·3^{c} where a,b,c are integers) have a terminating representation in duodecimal.
 In particular, 1/4 (0.3), 1/3 (0.4), 1/2 (0.6), 2/3 (0.8), and 3/4 (0.9) all have a short terminating representation in duodecimal.
 There is also higher regularity observable in the duodecimal multiplication table.
 As a result, duodecimal has been described as the optimal number system.

-In these respects, duodecimal is considered superior to decimal (which has only 2 and 5 as factors) and other proposed bases like octal or hexadecimal.
-Sexagesimal does even better in this respect (the reciprocals of all 5-smooth numbers terminate), but at the cost of unwieldy multiplication tables and a much larger number of symbols to memorize.
+In these respects, duodecimal is considered superior to decimal, which has only 2 and 5 as factors, and other proposed bases like octal or hexadecimal.
+Sexagesimal (base sixty) does even better in this respect (the reciprocals of all 5-smooth numbers terminate), but at the cost of unwieldy multiplication tables and a much larger number of symbols to memorize.